hwborchers/OptimizeTnT/StereographicOptimization.md

 ## The 'unit-length' Constraint

-The unit-length restriction or $sum(x^2) = 1$ constraint will appear in many numerical, technical, and data analysis applications.
-It is a quadratic constraint and cannot be easily eliminated, compared to eliminating a variable given the linear constraint $sum(x) = 1$.
+The unit-length restriction or `sum(x^2) = 1` constraint will appear in many numerical, technical, and data analysis applications.
+It is a quadratic constraint and cannot be easily eliminated, compared to eliminating a variable given the linear constraint `sum(x) = 1`.

 We will look at different approaches to solve optimization problems under the unit-length constraint.